dotnet-foundation/website/input/blog/posts/_current-newsletter-draft.md

 #### [Oqtane 2.0.1 Released](https://www.oqtane.org/Resources/Blog/PostId/546/oqtane-201-now-available)

 Since releasing version 2.0 in coordination with the .NET 5 launch event at .NET Conf in November 2020, the exciting new modular application framework for Blazor has continued to mature and gain momentum.
-This release includes a variety of performance and user experience impovements for both users and developers.
+This release includes a variety of performance and user experience improvements for both users and developers.
 A total of 101 pull requests were merged from 9 different contributors, pushing the total number of project commits all-time over 1600.
 The 2.0.1 release is available for download on
 [Github](https://github.com/oqtane/oqtane.framework/releases/tag/v2.0.1).

 ## .NET Foundation Committee Updates